 Tab syncing between an iPhone and a Windows PC.

-The tab bar in Edge for iPad has evolved to match that of it's desktop counterpart.
+The tab bar in Edge for iPad picks up the shape of its desktop counterpart.

 The Favorites section of the Hub and the redesigned Settings menu.